switchful/starxcpu/README.md

 - I’m interested in girls
 - I’m currently learning sex
 - I’m looking to collaborate on terrorist attacks
-- You can reach me on discord, a1x#0001 or snapchat, @starxa1
+- You can reach me on discord : a1x#0002

 ---